awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

 For more information, see the lifecycle hook examples in our [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples)\.

-**Additional considerations**
+**Prepare instances for hibernation**
-Consider reducing the instance warm\-up time in your scaling policies\.
-As instances leave the warm pool, they don't count towards the aggregated CloudWatch instance metrics of the Auto Scaling group until after the lifecycle hook finishes and the warm\-up time completes\.
-Therefore, warm\-up times that are set too high might cause your scaling policies to scale out more aggressively than desired\.
-For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md) and [Step and simple scaling policies](as-scaling-simple-step.md)\.
+To prepare Auto Scaling instances to use the `Hibernated` pool state, create a new launch template or launch configuration that is set up correctly to support instance hibernation, as described in the [Hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernating-prerequisites.html) topic in the *Amazon EC2 User Guide for Linux Instances*\.
+Then, associate the new launch template or launch configuration with the Auto Scaling group and start an instance refresh to replace the instances associated with a previous launch template or launch configuration\.
+For more information, see [Replacing Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.

 ## Create a warm pool<a name="create-a-warm-pool-console"></a>